davicanada/SQL_Oscars/README.md

 4. Award

 ## Relationships
-We look for action verbs that associate entities:
+We look for action verbs that associate entities, for example:
-1. Actor participates in Movie
+1. Actor participes in a Movie
-2. Movie wins Award
+2. Movie wins an Award
+3. Director directs a Movie

 ## Attributes
 We look for possible characteristics of the entities: